Awards & Rules

 *Production may contain dancers from any level.

-*In a mixed Rising Champions level and League of Champions level group routine, at least 50% of the dancers must be from the league they are competing in.
-Violation of these rules will result in disqualification of the subject routine from the top ten.
-A studio may move a routine to the League of Champions level prior to the performance of the routine to correct a placement error.
+*In a mixed Rising Champion and League of Champions level group routine, no more than 1/3 (33.33%) of the dancers can be from the league higher than the league they are competing in.
+Violation of this rule will result in disqualification of the subject routine from the top ten.
+A studio may move a routine to the League of Champion level prior to the performance of the routine to correct a placement error.

 *When placing your routines please keep in mind the difficulty of the choreography overall.
-Just because your routine qualifies for the Rising Champions level with the 50% rule does not mean it is a Rising Champions dance.
+Just because your routine qualifies for the Rising Champions level does not mean it is a Rising Champion dance.
 Rising Champion routines should contain intermediate choreography.
 The judges have the right to move routines they consider advanced.

 *Soloists may only perform in one level.